Consent and Release from Liability Certificate (FHSAA EL3)

 - Extreme fatigue

-It is strongly recommended all coaches, whether paid or volunteer, are regularly trained in CPR and the use of an AED.
+It is strongly recommended that all coaches, whether paid or volunteer, be regularly trained in cardiopulmonary resuscitation (CPR) and the use of an automated external defibrillator (AED).
 Training is encouraged through agencies that provide hands-on training and offer certificates that include an expiration date.
+Beginning June 1, 2021, a school employee or volunteer with current training in CPR and the use of an AED must be present at each athletic event during and outside of the school year, including practices, workouts, and conditioning sessions.

 What to do if your student-athlete collapses: